htkseason/Customized-Grammar-Tree/README.md

 A grammar tree generator.
 Can generate an __amazing__ grammar tree using your own __customized__ grammar!

-This is a project for my university course 'Compile Principles'.
+This is a project for my 'Compile Principles' course.

 ----